tateana/test/README.md

 	4.2.
 Configure the files above

-5. If you use file mail transport, give write access to the "data" folder.
+5. If you use file mail transport, give permissions to write to the "data" folder.

 6. Install the intl extension. http://php.net/manual/ru/intl.setup.php